KLCagdas/temp_blockchain/README.txt

+This code calculates temperature of 2-dimensional atom system.
+Atoms are formed in a block chain shape, which is a NxN matrix, and are allowed to move in 3-dimensional space randomly.
+Random movement may be converted to a deterministic movement later.

 DESCRIPTION FOR THE FILE "INPUT.TXT"

 It is a input file that contains the information user should provide.
 The following should be followed in order to prevent any errors.